halllo/McpExperiments/README.md

 ## Authorization

 Web-based MCP servers using SSE or streamable HTTP should require authorization.

-Microsoft [plans to implement all specified authentication protocols described in the MCP spec](https://devblogs.microsoft.com/blog/microsoft-partners-with-anthropic-to-create-official-c-sdk-for-model-context-protocol?commentid=47#comment-47), but there is no roadmap yet.

 In this repository I am experimenting with differnt kinds of authentication and authorization for MCP servers.
 To test it, we can use the _mcp inspector_ and the browser developer tools.